johnchd/johnchd.github.io/_posts/2023-12-20-Basics-of-AWS.md

 Master account:
 - Also known as the Management account or root account, responsible for creating an Organization
 - Only ONE of these accounts
-- Has the ability to to invite other AWS accounts and create OU's
+- Has the ability to invite other AWS accounts and create OU's
 - SCP's are applied by the Master account to define access-control policies for OU's ***and*** member accounts

 Member account: